 Car Seats Prevent Many Car Accident Injuries

 According to the Centers for Disease Control and Prevention (CDC), car seat use reduces a child’s risk of injury by 71 to 82 percent, and booster seat use reduces a child’s risk of injury by 45 percent when compared with seat belt use alone.

+If you have any questions about what kind of car seat your child should be in, please ask your child’s doctor or your local police department.
 Using a proper car seat or booster is not just a good idea—it’s the law in Wisconsin.